Events and Customs in the Penistone Area

 Father David and the mayor, 2007 Plaques 2007 Plaques 2007

-Well Dressing has long been a proud tradition of our neighbouring county of Derbyshire and is not native to our county.
-Many older locals take a fairly sceptical view of this harmless, if misplaced activity.
+Well Dressing has long been a proud tradition of our neighbouring county of Derbyshire and is otherwise unheard of in Yorkshire.
+Many older locals took the expected sceptical view of this harmless activity.
 Something like "Let them get on with it, it's nowt to do with us" - or - "T' comers-in don't know what county we're in".
+Now see how well-dressing is done in its native county.